 Impact of GST on Exports of Goods & Services in India

 The government of India has introduced the Goods and Services Tax (GST) across the country.
 This has been done to increase revenue and also make the whole taxation process more flexible.
 As exports and import trade ranks among the important revenue generators in the country, it remains to be seen who this new tax system has impacted the sector.
-As a trader, you may want to know the different schemes available under the GST scheme, the tax filing and refund process and lots more.
+As a trader, once you applied for it, you may want to know the different schemes available under the GST scheme, the tax filing and refund process and lots more.
 The government has already shared some notification regarding the same so that businesses get the information that they are looking for.

 As per the GST council, the exports of goods and services has been considered as a zero-rated supply and so there will be no GST levied on such exports.
 As per the new GST scheme, the duty drawback will be provided for the customs duty paid on the goods that have been imported for the purpose of manufacturing goods that will be exported.
 In the same, duty drawback will also be provided on the central excise duty paid for certain imported tobacco and petroleum products that have been imported as fuel for captive power generation.